H2O (Scottish band): History

 Despite the break-up, Donaldson and Alcock continued to write and demo new material, in an attempt to obtain a new record deal.
 In early 1986, with the help of John O'Reilly who managed indie rock band the Bluebells, they reformed once more, but this time with former Skroo guitarist Frank O'Hare, drummer David Edgar and bassist George Sinclair.
 They signed to Legend Records, a fledgling record company which offered the best chance of keeping H2O a priority band.
 At this point they parted ways with John O'Reilly due to professional differences.

 The band released the single "Blue Diamond" which just failed to reach the top 40 in 1987, despite a lot of airplay from major radio stations.
 Frank O'Hare left the band in late 1987 due to creative differences and family commitments and was replaced by former Hipsway guitarist Ali McLeod, but following the closure of Legend Records the band broke-up again.

-Since then, they still occasionally reunited for a few local gigs, notably in 1993 for Radio Clyde's Cash for Kids, in 1994 for the opening gig for the newly converted venue The Renfrew Ferry, and in King Tutts in June 2003 for 20 Years of Dream to Sleep.
+Since then, they still occasionally reunited for a few local gigs, notably in 1993 for Radio Clyde's Cash for Kids, in 1994 for the opening gig for the newly converted venue The Renfrew Ferry, and in King Tut's in June 2003 for 20 Years of Dream to Sleep.

 Donaldson (no relation to Ian Stuart Donaldson) has since pursued a solo career and was in a band called FourGoodMen, alongside Bruce Watson and former Simple Minds members Derek Forbes and Mick MacNeil.
+Ross Alcock returned to solo work with 2023's 'Dreamsongs' - a collection written during Covid-19 lockdowns - and would form The Sound of Water in November 2024, whose first album 'Life In Gravity Town' was released in February 2025.